-Table 7: Number of tows by fishing year and observed and model-estimated total bird captures in squid trawl fisheries, 2002-03 to 2016-17.
+Table 7: Number of tows by fishing year and observed seabird captures in squid trawl fisheries, 2002-03 to 2019-20.

 No. obs, number of observed tows; % obs, percentage of tows observed; Rate, number of captures per 100 observed tows.
-Estimates are based on methods described in Abraham et al (2016) and Abraham & Richard (2017, 2018) and are available via https://data.dragonfly.co.nz/psc.
-Estimates from 2002-03 to 2016-17 are based on data version 2018v1.
+Estimates are based on methods described by Abraham & Richard (2020) and are available online at https://protectedspeciescaptures.nz/PSCv6/released/.
+Observed and estimated protected species captures in this table derive from the PSC database version PSCV6..